 My interest in biology began in high school, especially after learning about the alternation of generations in the plant life cycle.
-My interest in biology continued in college where I completed my B.S. at UC Davis (Go Aggies!) in Biological Sciences with a Plant Biology emphasis.
-My undergrad course studies had a strong focus on cellular and molecular biology principles.
+My interest in biology continued in college where I completed my B.S. at the University of California, Davis (Go Aggies!) in Biological Sciences with a Plant Biology emphasis.
+My undergraduate course studies had a strong focus on cellular and molecular biology principles.
 Bolstering my molecular skills, I conducted my undergraduate research project in Dr. Julin Maloof's Lab at UC Davis.
 I implemented real-time qPCR to characterize differential gene expression in plant tissues (including the shoot and apical meristem) in response to shade using the model Solanum lycopersicum (tomato).
 During my senior year of course work, however, I was exposed to evolutionary biology.
 From this I knew I wanted to study evolution and in particular I wanted to study macroevolution and phylogenetics in order to understand the origin and maintenance of life's diversity.

-After I graduated I worked in Dr. Santiago Ramirez's Lab, also at UC Davis, where I studied the evolution of floral scent chemistry in the tropical orchid genus Gongora.
+After I graduated, I worked in Dr. Santiago Ramirez's Lab, also at UC Davis, where I studied the evolution of floral scent chemistry in the tropical orchid genus Gongora.
 I grew so much as a scientist and biologist during my two years in the Ramirez lab.
 I learned practical wet bench, computing and field skills as well as intangible critical thinking skills.
 It was also my first exposure to the scientific publication and peer-review process.

 In 2015 I joined the EvoEco Lab (Dr. Marc Johnson's Lab) at the University of Toronto to begin my graduate studies.
 The EvoEco Lab is a diverse research lab which has exposed me to questions that span across biological levels from the genome to the ecosystem.
 During my graduate research I have continued to improve upon my molecular, computational, and field skills as well as solidify my interests in basic evolution, phylogenetics, and plant diversity.
 I have enjoyed my time in the EvoEco Lab collaborating with my labmates and improving my 'Canadian-ness'.